DC 6061Organs of Special Sense38 CFR § 4.79

 The VA rates Anatomical loss of both eyes 1 under Diagnostic Code (DC) 6061, governed by 38 CFR 38 CFR § 4.79.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Anatomical loss of both eyes 1 qualify for TDIU (Total Disability Individual Unemployability)?
+Can Anatomical loss of both eyes 1 qualify for TDIU?

-What evidence do I need to establish service connection for Anatomical loss of both eyes 1?
+What evidence supports a higher rating for Anatomical loss of both eyes 1?

-What is the C&P exam like for Anatomical loss of both eyes 1?
+What happens at the C&P exam for Anatomical loss of both eyes 1?

 Get a Personalized Rating Analysis